Is My Tree or Shrub Too Big?

 Trees are much less tolerant of any of the size reduction tactics listed above for shrubs.
 When they must be reduced for necessary views (of business or traffic signs), vistas, or containing the tree to a space or property, it is with the knowledge that it may not work forever.
 It is easier to obtain these reductions for only one side or overall height.
 It is nearly impossible to reduce the entire tree (height and width) and have this work for but a short time.

 Therefore, it is imperative to know what is possible and to explore the various pruning options with your Wachtel Certified Arborist.
-Call us today for an evaluation to see where we could help.
+Contact us today for an evaluation to see where we could help.